AnKiT-GaRG2/my-ubuntu-portfolio/README.md

 - Launch VS Code, Terminal, and Spotify
 - Power off the Ubuntu portfolio

+### 👤 About Me Application
+The desktop also includes an About Me application.

+- Available directly on the desktop

+- Contains all my personal, academic, and professional information

+- Acts as a quick profile overview inside the OS-style environment
 ### 🧑‍💻 Terminal Commands
-The terminal supports a built-in command system.
+The terminal supports a built-in command system. check all the commands using help command in the terminal.

 ```bash
 help